 Basic Electronic Signature (PAdES-BES) and Explicit Policy-based Electronic Signature (PAdES-EPES) according to PAdES part 3

 Signatures according to the RSA and DSA algorithms as well as the Elliptic Curve Digital Signature Algorithm (ECDSA) based on Elliptic Curve Cryptography.
 The elliptic curves recommended by NIST are supported as well as Brainpool curves.

-Strong signatures and hash functions according to NSA's Suite B Cryptography.
+Strong signatures and hash functions.

 Embed the full certificate chain in the generated signatures, which means that signatures with certificates from a CA (Certificate Authority) on the Adobe Approved Trust List (AATL) or European Union Trust List (EUTL) can be validated in Acrobat and Adobe Reader without any configuration on the client side.